Omkar211202/quartz/content/Learnings/MBA/Management Concepts.md

 ---
 ## Theories in Management:

-theory is a coherent group of assumption put forth to explain a relationship between two or more variables.
+Theory is a coherent group of assumption put forth to explain a relationship between two or more variables.

 ### Classical Theories
 ### FW Taylor: